Chevrolet Nomad: 1955

 Priced at $2571, the Nomad was among the most expensive 1955 Chevrolets (excluding the Corvette); the model line received a 265 cubic-inch V8 as standard equipment.
 While the Nomad received Bel Air fender badging, to emphasize its roofline, the Nomad only shared the front fender trim and door trim with the Bel Air.
 In contrast with other Chevrolets, the Nomad was designed with fully radiused rear wheel openings (a design feature of the Corvette).
 Coinciding with the design of its roofline, the Nomad shared its front doors with the Bel Air hardtop and convertible (using frameless door glass).

 As with the four-door Beauville station wagon, the Nomad received interior trim similar to the Bel Air sedan; the model line was the only two-door Chevrolet wagon fitted with interior carpeting and cloth seats.
 Though distinguished by its forward-sloping rear window, tailgate, and B-pillar, the Nomad included a two-piece split tailgate and flat-folding rear seat.

 1956

-Sharing the same front fascia update as other 1956 Chevrolets, the exterior of the Nomad adopted the revised side-panel trim of the Bel Air.
+Sharing the same front fascia update as other 1956 Chevrolets, the exterior of the Nomad also adopted a unique variation of the revised side-panel trim of the Bel Air, with the upward facing piece skewed slightly forward to align with the B-pillar; on all other '56 Bel Airs, this piece skewed slightly rearward.
 Again called both a Nomad and a Bel Air Nomad interchangeably, the model line received a standard two-tone exterior and interior.
 The fully-radiused rear wheel openings were dropped for the Nomad; all non-Corvette Chevrolets received a larger rear-wheel cutout.

 For 1956, Ford introduced the Ford Parklane as a direct competitor of the Nomad.
 While the Parklane would outsell the Nomad by nearly two-to-one for 1956, Ford discontinued the model line after a single model year.